saxgard13/symfony-devcontainer-template/README.md

 - PHP with essential extensions
 - Composer
 - Symfony CLI
-- MySQL (with preconfigured environment), you can change for postgre
+- MySQL (with preconfigured environment), you can switch to PostgreSQL if needed
 - Node.js (for assets, Encore, etc. or separate frontend)
 - PHP-CS-Fixer preconfigured with PSR-12 rules ()
   👉 You will need to install php-cs-fixer via composer once symfony is installed, and add a configuration file to the root of the app/ .